Café au lait spot in Adult

 - Constitutional mismatch repair deficiency syndrome – mutations in MLH1, MSH2, MSH6, PMS2

-- Ring chromosome syndromes – mental retardation, skeletal anomalies
+- Ring chromosome syndromes – intellectual disability, skeletal anomalies

 - LEOPARD / multiple lentigines syndrome – PTPN11 mutation